American Hottie Brit Manuela Lowers Sweatpants To Expose Insane Lingerie-Clad Physique

 Brit Manuela shared a hot new update to her Instagram feed in which she teased her followers with a photo of herself in lingerie and half-lowered sweatpants.
-On Tuesday, November 12, the American bombshell took to the popular social media app to post a sizzling, yet casual, photo of herself flaunting her insane physique, particularly her famous chiseled abs, to promote a label she represents.
+On Tuesday, November 12, the American bombshell took to the popular social media app to post a sizzling, yet casual photo of herself flaunting her insane physique, particularly her famous chiseled abs, to promote a label she represents.

 Brit teamed her bra with a pair of matching underwear bottoms whose thin straps come up all the way to her waist, highlighting the contrast between her strong hips and slender midsection.
-Her famous abs are fully exposed, taking front stage in the snapshot.
+Her famous abs are fully exposed, taking center stage in the snapshot.
 The model completed her look with a pair of white sweatpants with the word “Savage” printed across the front in navy and pink.

 Brit wore the pants half lowered onto her body, exposing her underwear and insane physique.